mlkmhd/devops-diagrams/waiting-for-kubernetes-rollout/README.md

 fi
 ```

-for waiting `statefulsets` and `jobs` you can use the following code:
+for waiting `statefulsets` you can use the following code:

 ```bash
 if [ -f statefulset* ]